PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - [`git`](https://git-scm.com/): for interacting with Git repositories.

+- [`docker`](https://docs.docker.com/reference/cli/docker/) (including [Docker Compose](https://docs.docker.com/compose/)) and [`lazydocker`](https://github.com/jesseduffield/lazydocker): for inspecting Docker containers.

-- [`w3m`](https://tracker.debian.org/pkg/w3m) and [`lynx`](https://lynx.invisible-island.net/): for interacting with web pages (such as Wi-Fi network captive portals) from the PlanktoScope.
+- [`w3m`](https://tracker.debian.org/pkg/w3m) and [`lynx`](https://lynx.invisible-island.net/): for interacting with web pages (such as Wi-Fi network captive portals) directly from the PlanktoScope.

-- [`docker`](https://docs.docker.com/reference/cli/docker/): for managing and inspecting Docker containers.
+- Various (relatively) low-level tools provided by [`net-tools`](https://manpages.debian.org/bookworm/net-tools/index.html), [`netcat-openbsd`](https://manpages.debian.org/bookworm/netcat-openbsd/index.html), [`nmap`](https://manpages.debian.org/bookworm/nmap/index.html), [`bind9-dnsutils`](https://manpages.debian.org/bookworm/bind9-dnsutils/index.html), and [`avahi-utils`](https://manpages.debian.org/bookworm/avahi-utils/index.html), for troubleshooting (relatively) low-level networking issues.

 ## Networking

-The PlanktoScope is often deployed in settings with limited or unstable internet access, and also in settings with no internet access at all.
+The PlanktoScope is often operated with limited or sporadic internet access, and also in settings with no internet access at all.
 The PlanktoScope also needs to be deployable in remote settings where the user needs to control the PlanktoScope without being physically present.
 In both types of situations, the PlanktoScope's web browser-based interfaces need to remain accessible.

 We solve this problem by allowing the PlanktoScope to connect to the internet over a known Wi-Fi network, and/or over Ethernet, so that the PlanktoScope's web browser-based interfaces can be accessed over the internet; and by making the PlanktoScope bring up a Wi-Fi hotspot (more formally, a [wireless access point](https://en.wikipedia.org/wiki/Wireless_access_point)) using the Raspberry Pi's integrated Wi-Fi module in the absence of any known Wi-Fi network, so that the web browser-based interfaces can be accessed over the Wi-Fi hotspot.

-When a device connects directly to the PlanktoScope (e.g. via the PlanktoScope's Wi-Fi hotspot, or via an Ethernet cable), the PlanktoScope acts as a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server to assign itself certain static IP addresses (e.g. 192.168.4.1) and as a DNS server to assign itself certain domain names (e.g. `home.pkscope`), so that user can locate and open the PlanktoScope's web browser-based interfaces via those domain names.
-The PlanktoScope also announces itself under certain [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) names (e.g. `planktoscope.local`) which may work on networks where the PlanktoScope does not have a static IP address (e.g. because the PlanktoScope is connected to an existing Wi-Fi network).
+The PlanktoScope's networking systems are built around [NetworkManager](https://networkmanager.dev/), [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), [firewalld](https://firewalld.org/), and [Avahi](https://avahi.org/).
+When a device connects directly to the PlanktoScope (e.g. via the PlanktoScope's Wi-Fi hotspot, or via an Ethernet cable), the PlanktoScope acts as a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server to assign itself certain static IP addresses (e.g. 192.168.4.1) and as a DNS server to assign itself certain domain names (e.g. `home.pkscope`) (with DHCP server and DNS server functionalities provided by a dnsmasq instance launched by NetworkManager), so that user can locate and open the PlanktoScope's web browser-based interfaces via those domain names.
+The PlanktoScope also uses Avahi to announce itself under certain [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) names (e.g. `planktoscope.local`) which may work on networks where the PlanktoScope does not have a static IP address (e.g. because the PlanktoScope is connected to an existing Wi-Fi network).

 When the PlanktoScope both has internet access and has devices connected to it (e.g. over a Wi-Fi hotspot or over Ethernet), the PlanktoScope shares its internet access with all connected devices, to enable the user to access web pages even when connected to the PlanktoScope.
-This is implemented in the PlanktoScope OS with network configurations for the PlanktoScope to act as a network router using [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) when it has internet access.
+This is implemented in the PlanktoScope OS with NetworkManager's "shared" IPv4 connection type for the PlanktoScope to act as a network router using [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) when it has internet access.

 The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of the Raspberry Pi OS) for managing the PlanktoScope's network connectivity: